rustamsafarovrs/InmuslimAndroid/docs/pull-request-guidelines.md

 ## Main Branch

-The `develop` branch represents the latest version.
+The `develop` branch represents the latest dev version.
 This is what you want to fork and base your feature branch on.

 ## Branch Naming